trappeur1975/ocs_projet7_api_bilemo/README.md

 03/12/2021 : integration of jwt and test authentication with token

 05/12/2021 : integration of the "Customer" entity and its fixture

+05/12/2021 : integration of group 1/2 and also in apiController the functions listCutomer / showCustomer